-Paris, a senior from Rapid City majoring in chemistry, biochemistry and psychology, is first author on the Willand-Charnley lab’s debut article, which is featured on the cover of the Feb.
+Paris, a Rapid City native who graduated in May with a triple major in chemistry, biochemistry and psychology, is first author on the Willand-Charnley lab’s debut article, which is featured on the cover of the Feb.
 5 issue of the Journal of Organic Chemistry.
 The cover was designed by Willand-Charnley and Topher Charnley, the lab’s resident graphic artist.

 Willand-Charnley’s research combines her expertise in organic chemistry, glycobiology and cancer immunology.
 Her lab’s research involves developing new methods in organic chemistry and applying organic chemistry to understanding biological processes and solve biological problems, a field referred to as chemical biology.
 The lab’s research has applications in biotechnology and biomedicine.